 The Ambulance Service and Ambulance Licensing program has the responsibility for developing, implementing and enforcing the standards pertaining to the operation of ambulance services in the state of Oregon to ensure the citizens of and visitors to Oregon have access to efficient and effective ambulance services.

-- Approving medical directors, who provides direction of, and is ultimately responsible for emergency and non-emergency care rendered by certified emergency medical technicians and first responders affiliated with ambulance services and non-transporting emergency medical service agencies.
+- Approving medical directors, who provides direction of, and is ultimately responsible for emergency and non-emergency care rendered by licensed EMS providers affiliated with ambulance services and non-transporting emergency medical service agencies.

 OHA-EMS does not regulate non-transport EMS agencies, but does maintain an active database of those agencies that voluntarily submit registration with OHA-EMS.
 Registered EMS agencies will be given an Oregon EMS agency number.
 The agency number will allow any affiliated Oregon licensed EMS providers to link themselves in OHA-EMS's database with your agency for the purposes of license renewal payments and CE audits.